gxercavins/image-api/README.md

 For a live demo, please visit this [link](https://image-demo-dot-gxt-proj1.appspot.com/).
 The App has been deployed to the Google Cloud Platform using App Engine.

+Full credits for the code go to [@gxercavins](https://github.com/gxercavins/).
+I have added a Dockerfile and hosted a docker repository at `samleo8/pyimage-test` (https://hub.docker.com/r/samleo8/pyimage-test)

 ## Getting started
 The API includes three Python files:
 * `core.py`: includes the basic calls of the API.
 Run the file and use `GET` requests on `localhost:5000`.
 For more details please refer to the documentation section in this file.